-Here are the major uses of se, along with examples in sentences:
+Here are the major uses of se, along with examples:

 As a reflexive pronoun: This is its most common use.
 As is explained in the lesson on reflexive pronouns, such pronouns indicate that the subject of a verb is also its object.
 In English, this is usually accomplished by using verbs such as "himself" or "themselves."
 Se is used as the reflexive pronoun for third-person uses (including when usted or ustedes is the subject).
 Some verbs (as in the final two examples below) can be used reflexively in Spanish even though they aren't translated that way in English.